LymmRoundTable/lymmbeerfest-config/README.md

 3. `./update.sh`

 You'll be prompted for Google OAuth.
 As this is a private solution you'll need to havee your Google Account added to the list of authorised OAuth.

+This will only update the beers in the config.json.
+Anything else needs to be done by hand.